SPECTRUM Core Team Members

 First Nations Health and Social Secretariate

 Stephanie Sinclair is an Anishinaabe woman from Sandy Bay First Nation.
 She is a mother of two children and the daughter of a residential school survivor.
 Stephanie works at the First Nations Health and Social Secretariat of Manitoba as the lead for Data Sovereignty.
-Stephanie is also completing her Ph.D. in Native Studies at the University of Manitoba.
+Stephanie has also completed her Ph.D. in Native Studies at the University of Manitoba.
 Stephanie has worked in various positions over the last 20 years with the goal of improving health and mental wellness services for First Nations people.
 Her most recent research looked at the impact of Indigenous birth helpers (doulas) in the 'Supporting the Trajectories of our Spirit' Research Project.